 On a case-by-case basis, international students may be considered for an exemption to this requirement when covered by a US-based group health insurance plan (for example, a US-based, employer-sponsored, ACA-Compliant group plan).

-In order to petition for a waiver, an international student must first document they are covered by a plan that meets the one potential exception described above.
-Once confirmed the plan is of an eligible category, the plan must then meet all of the Columbia University waiver requirements.
-All exemptions requests are considered though no approval is guaranteed.
+In order to request an exception, an international student must first document they are covered by a plan that meets the one potential exception described above.
+Once confirmed the plan is of an eligible category, the plan must then meet all of the Columbia University exception requirements.
+All exemption requests are considered though no approval is guaranteed.
 All determinations regarding exemptions are made by the Student Health Insurance Office on the Morningside Campus and shall be considered final.

 Note: Some programs whose students are considered short term visitors to campus may be eligible for an exemption to the requirement.
 Please contact the Student Health Insurance Office on the Morningside Campus campus for more information.